Enhydra lutris nereis

 to 4 feet (1.2 m) and up to 50 pounds (23 kg) for females and 70 pounds (32 kg) for males

-weasels, skunks, river otters; Family: Mustelidea (sea otters are the only exclusively marine member of this family)
+weasels, river otters, ferrets; Family: Mustelidea (sea otters are the only exclusively marine member of this family)

 California: From San Mateo County in the north to near Santa Barbara in the south

 A member of the weasel family, the sea otter is the smallest marine mammal in North America.
 The southern, or California, sea otter ranges along the coast from San Mateo County southward through Monterey County and down to Santa Barbara County.

 Unlike other marine mammals, sea otters don't have a thick layer of blubber.
 To stay warm in chilly ocean waters, they wear the world's densest fur—at its thickest, this two-layer fur is made up of more than a million hairs per square inch.
 (You've probably got 100,000 hairs or less on your whole head!)
 In order to keep their luxurious coats waterproof, otters spend many hours a day cleaning and grooming.
 Such good grooming coats their fur with natural oils from their skin and fluffs it with insulating air bubbles.